-I. Minnesota Transfer Curriculum (MnTC) General Education Requirements40 Credits Goal 1: Written and Oral Communication11 cr ENGL 1117, Reading and Writing Critically I, 4 cr ENGL 1118, Reading and Writing Critically II, 4 cr COMM 1114, Fundamentals of Public Speaking OR COMM 1130, Interpersonal Communication, 3 Cr Goal 2: Critical Thinking MAY BE MET BY ANY COURSE IN MNTC 1-10 GOALS Goal 3: Natural Sciences minimum of 6 cr A minimum of two courses with a lab from two different areas that meet MnTC Goal 3 Goal 4: Mathematics/Logical Reasoning minimum of 3 cr MATH 1111 or higher Goal 5: History and Social and Behavioral Sciencesminimum of 9 cr A minimum of two credits from each of three areas from MnTC Goal 5 A minimum of two creates from each of times areas from with C doars Goal 6: The Humanities-the Arts, Literature and Philosophyminimum of 9 cr A minimum of two credits from each of three areas from MnTC Goal 6 Goals 7, 8, 9, 10: Two credits from each of the following areas: Goal 7: Human Diversity Goal 8: Global Perspective Goal 9: Ethic & Civic Responsibility Goal 10: People & the Environment dour 7.
-Lane & civic hesponsibility II.
-Health and Physical Education Requirements3 Credits Any combination of Health courses (numbered 1102, 1109, 1110, 1111, 1114, 1132, 1135, 2126) and/or Physical Education Courses (numbered 1100-1199).
-1 credit may be from Varsity Athletics, (PHED 1210 - 1236; PHED 2210 - 2236).
-First Year Experience, 1 cr FYEX 1000, College Success Strategies, required of some entering students.
+I. Minnesota Transfer Curriculum (MnTC) General Education Requirements40 Credits Goal 1: Written and Oral Communication11 cr ENGL 1117, Reading and Writing Critically I, 4 cr ENGL 1118, Reading and Writing Critically II, 4 cr COMM 1114, Fundamentals of Public Speaking OR COMM 1130, Interpersonal Communication, 3 Cr Goal 2: Critical Thinking MAY BE MET BY ANY COURSE IN MNTC 1-10 GOALS Goal 3: Natural Sciences minimum of 6 cr A minimum of two courses with a lab from two different areas that meet MnTC Goal 3 Goal 4: Mathematics/Logical Reasoning minimum of 3 cr MATH 1111 or higher Goal 5: History and Social and Behavioral Sciencesminimum of 9 cr A minimum of two credits from each of three areas from MnTC Goal 5 Goal 6: The Humanities-the Arts, Literature and Philosophyminimum of 9 cr A minimum of two credits from each of three areas from MnTC Goal 6 Goals 7, 8, 9, 10: Two credits from each of the following areas: Goal 7: Human Diversity Goal 8: Global Perspective Goal 9: Ethic & Civic Responsibility Goal 10: People & the Environment II.
+Health and Physical Education Requirements First Year Experience, 1 cr FYEX 1000, College Success Strategies, required of some entering students.
 III.
-Electives •••••

-Any course numbered above 1000 17 Credits
+Electives Aı ny course numbered above 100017 Credits IV .
+TOTAL60 Credits

-IV.
-TOTAL 60 Credits